London Buses route 11: History

 On 4 June 2002, Queen Elizabeth II's Golden Jubilee, the Metropolitan Police flagged down a Number 11 bus and used it as temporary transport for twenty-three peaceful anti-royalty demonstrators whom they had arrested after the demonstration, most of them in a nearby pub.
 The bus was used to take the protestors to various police stations for questioning.
 The protesters sued the police, and the Met settled out of court with an apology, an admission of unlawful detention, and a payment of £3,500 to each protester.

 The route has a cameo appearance in the 2006 film The Da Vinci Code, where the protagonists take a number 11 bus from near Temple Church to get to "Chelsea Library", though they get off at Westminster Abbey; this is the same route the bus takes in real life.

-London General has successfully retained route 11 with new contracts starting on 30 October 2010 and 31 October 2015.
+Go-Ahead London has successfully retained route 11 with new contracts starting on 30 October 2010 and 31 October 2015.

 New Routemasters were introduced on 21 September 2013.
 In September 2016, conductors were removed from buses on route 11 and buses now operate with drivers only and the rear platform closed.

 In 2021, the frequency of the service was reduced from six buses per hour to five on Monday to Sunday daytimes.

-On 23 November 2022, it was announced that route 11 would be rerouted to run to Waterloo instead of Liverpool Street, following a consultation that proposed that it would be withdrawn and replaced with routes 26 and 507.
-This change will be implemented by the end of 2023.
+In July 2022, Transport for London opened a public consultation on proposals for the route to be withdrawn as part of the Central London Buses Review.
+In November 2022, it was announced that the route would not be withdrawn but would instead be rerouted to terminate at Waterloo station instead of Liverpool Street station.
+This change was implemented on 29 April 2023.